WalternativE/GregorBeyerleDotMe/posts/2020-12-25-save-yourself-from-krampus-with-ml-net-and-f-sharp.md

     |> fun dv -> postAugmentationPipeline.Fit(dv).Transform(dv)
 ```

 The only thing you have to really be aware of is the `keyOrdinality` parameter in the `MapValueToKey` transformer.
 If you look at the `Modelling.ipynb` notebook you will see a couple of operations which shuffle and partition the dataset.
-Mapping values to keys in ML.NET is usually done by value occurrence because you don't have to need complete knowledge of all possible values this way.
+Mapping values to keys in ML.NET is usually done by value occurrence.
+That way you don't need need to have complete knowledge of all possible values beforehand.
 If you can't guarantee order, though, this can lead to a different set of key mappings.
 It happened to me because I wasn't aware of it and I lost quite some time on debugging why my network suddenly performed so poorly.
-After finding out where I made the mistake I could be finally happy about the sudden 40% increase of training data on my hand.
+After finding out where I made the mistake, finally, I could be happy about the sudden 40% increase of training data.
 Now, that you know, you hopefully never have to run into this error yourself.

 ![Prediction engine correctly classifying a Krampus image](/images/posts/save-yourself-from-krampus-with-ml-net-and-f-sharp/oh_it_is_krampus.jpg)